Global Simmerring® Engineering

 Application-Oriented Answers Through Functional Tests and Simulation

-- Design and customer validation according to DIN, ISO, RMA or on an customized specification
+- Design and customer validation according to DIN, ISO, RMA or customer specification

-- Lubricant-elastomer compatibility according to FLENDER and SEW or on an customized specification
+- Lubricant-elastomer compatibility according to FLENDER and SEW or customer specification

 - Friction torque measurement